“You’ll never get away with this!”

 “This is why I needed you, you’re so innocent, calming, you believe in the good of people, until it’s proven otherwise.”

 She tensed a little, innocent, naive, kindhearted Kasey, yeah that was her.
-She huffed and went to pull away, “Because I believe proof is required to show innocent or guilty, but honestly, Kyle, we know Donovan better than this, and if you think he’d betray the Agency and us then you don’t know your baby brother very well.”
+She huffed and went to pull away, “Because I believe proof is required to show innocence or guilt, but honestly, Kyle, we know Donovan better than this, and if you think he’d betray the Agency and us then you don’t know your baby brother very well.”

 “What if that’s why he did it?
 We always referee to him and you as innocent, naive, the babies of the group, but neither one of you have been babies for a long time.”
 He rasped out as he cupped her cheek in his huge hand.